 I WILL BLEED,” a song for which she co-wrote the lyrics was a finalist winner in the U.K. Songwriting Contest in December 2015, with music composed by Tea and Hiroshi Tokieda.
 That song and “Oh My Buddha,” which she also co-wrote with Tea and Hiroshi Tokieda, are part of the 2017 Interstellar album.

+>

-She has read at the SFJAZZ CENTER, Litquake, The Nihonmachi Streetfair, San Francisco Museum of Modern Art, La Pena Cultural Center, Hyatt Regency Hotel, the Intersection and Asian American Theater Workshop in San Francisco; plan-B, Morgan Salon, JamRock Cafe, The Juke Joint, The Container, Camarada Gallery, Maple House, Ben’s Cafe, What the Dickens, Tokyo Salon, Infinity Books, Inokashira Koen, Aoyama Gakuin University, Kikokushijo Academy and the Pink Cow in Tokyo; the Nuyorican Poets Cafe, Bowery Poetry Club and Lehman College in New York; the Japan Writers Conference in Okinawa and many other artist locales.
+> Kageyama has read her poetry and stories at the SFJAZZ CENTER, Litquake, The Nihonmachi Streetfair, San Francisco Museum of Modern Art, La Pena Cultural Center, Hyatt Regency Hotel, the Intersection and Asian American Theater Workshop in San Francisco; plan-B, Morgan Salon, JamRock Cafe, The Juke Joint, The Container, Camarada Gallery, Maple House, Ben’s Cafe, What the Dickens, Tokyo Salon, Infinity Books, Inokashira Koen, Aoyama Gakuin University, Kikokushijo Academy, OL Tokyo and the Pink Cow in Tokyo; the Nuyorican Poets Cafe, Bowery Poetry Club and Lehman College in New York; the Japan Writers Conference in Okinawa and many other artist locales.

+>

-She helped with research and translation for the book, FUKUSHIMA: The Story of a Nuclear Disaster, by David Lochbaum, Edwin Lyman and Susan Q. Stranahan and the Union of Concerned Scientists, New York/London: The New Press, 2014.
+> She helped with the research and translation for the book, FUKUSHIMA: The Story of a Nuclear Disaster, by David Lochbaum, Edwin Lyman and Susan Q. Stranahan and the Union of Concerned Scientists, New York/London: The New Press, 2014.
 The Japanese translation of the book by Iwanami Shoten was published in 2015.

+>

-Kageyama’s poetry, translated into Japanese, is featured in a 1985 anthology of Japanese-American and Japanese-Canadian poetry published by Doyo Bijutsusha.
+> Kageyama’s poetry, translated into Japanese, is featured in a 1985 anthology of Japanese-American and Japanese-Canadian poetry published by Doyo Bijutsusha.
 She has a 1993 book in Japanese co-written with Hamao Yokota on the Japanese workplace.
 She worked translating the words of dancer Suzushi Hanayagi for Robert Wilson’s performance piece “KOOL _ Dancing in My Mind,” which debuted at the Guggenheim Museum in New York April 17, 2009.
 She has also translated works by writer Kenzaburo Oe and poet Hiromi Ito.